 The internet-based TOEFL(-ibT) is required of all international applicants except citizens of Australia, Canada, New Zealand, South Africa, and the United Kingdom.
 The test is also required of US permanent residents who did not attend four full years and graduate high school in the United States.

 A minimum overall score of 80/120 is required for admission, while a minimum sub-score of 26/30 on the Speaking component of the test is needed to qualify for financial support consideration.
 We cannot waive either of these minimum score requirements under any circumstances.
 Neither can we waive the requirement for current TOEFL or IELTS scores.

-We can accept current IELTS (International English Language Testing System) scores as an alternative to the TOEFL-ibT, in which case a minimum 7/10 (overall) is required for admission, and 8/10 (Speaking component) for financial support consideration.
+We can accept current IELTS (International English Language Testing System) scores as an alternative to the TOEFL-ibT, in which case a minimum 7/9 (overall) is required for admission, and 8/9 (Speaking component) for financial support consideration.

-TOEFL-ibt or IELTS test scores for Fall 2013 admission must be dated no earlier than February 2011.
+TOEFL-ibt or IELTS test scores for Fall 2014 admission must be dated no earlier than February 2012.

-The Ph.D. cohort size ranges between 5 and 8, and the Department generally has between 40 and 50 students in it's Ph.D. program at any one time.
+The Ph.D. cohort size ranges between 8 and 12, and the Department generally has between 50 and 60 students in its Ph.D. program at any one time.
 While students work closely with their main advisors, they also draw on the expertise of the entire Department and the campus in pursuing their educational and research goals.